TrueBlocks/trueblocks-docs/content/blog/explainers/long-winded-explanation.md

 ### Bloom Filters

-Before I move on, a quick note about bloom filters. [[Bloom filters]{.ul}](https://en.wikipedia.org/wiki/Bloom_filter) are an amazing data structure that do an amazing thing.
+Before I move on, a quick note about Bloom filters. [[Bloom filters]{.ul}](https://en.wikipedia.org/wiki/Bloom_filter) are an amazing data structure that do an amazing thing.
 They represent, in a very compact form, set membership in a data set such as an index.

-After creating each **index chunk**, we also create a bloom filter in front of that chunk that represents the set membership.
-In addition to publishing the **index chunk** itself to IPFS, we publish the chunk's bloom filter.
-The bloom filter will be seen to be super useful in creating the system that we want to create \-- a system that allows us to distribute the index to our end users very efficiently.
+After creating each **index chunk**, we also create a Bloom filter in front of that chunk that represents the set membership.
+In addition to publishing the **index chunk** itself to IPFS, we publish the chunk's Bloom filter.
+The Bloom filter will be seen to be super useful in creating the system that we want to create \-- a system that allows us to distribute the index to our end users very efficiently.